 The trailer also seems to depict a stave church (Time mark: 0.0.5 sec) in the settlement in Norway, this does not fit the narrative of a pagan society.

 What could be a Volva “female seeress” (Time mark: 0.20 sec) does not fit the description from the sagas.

 These small details, will probably not annoy most of the fans of Assassin’s Creed, where the historical and religious details may just be a secondary element, compared to the importance of having the exact weapons and combat techniques from the Viking Age available in-game.

 An element in a game that is very important, at least, to me, is the background music.
 Music can lift up any genre, we saw that with Wardruna in the series Vikings, a band that goes to great lengths to use historical correct instruments from the Viking Age.

-The ambitions for the game seems to be very high, especially with Dr. Jackson Crawford helping the developers stirring the oars on its historical correct path.
+The ambitions for the game seem to be very high, especially with Dr. Jackson Crawford helping the developers stirring the oars on its historical correct path.
 We won’t know for sure, how much of the game will be accurate vs fantasy, or if the game will fulfill the expectations of those who are into Vikings, I guess we have to wait for its release, which is expected to happen in the fourth quarter of 2020.
-Pre-order a copy now
+Order a copy now

 - Assassin’s Creed Valhalla will be released worldwide on November 17, 2020.

 - The game will be available on Xbox One, PlayStation 4, and PC on epic games or Uplay.

 - The game can be upgraded to the next-gen version of Xbox or Playstation, at no additional cost.